pdelboca/pdelboca.github.io/content/writings/2023/07/17/good-bye-ubuntu.md

+title: good-bye ubuntu!

-# Changing to a more robust OS after 15 years.
+### Changing to a more robust OS after 15 years.

 I have been an Ubuntu user since they shipped a CD with [Feisty Fawn](https://wiki.ubuntu.com/FeistyFawn) to my house.
 I was introduced to it by my brother and I still remember the sensation of freedom when I installed it for the first time.
 The feeling I got when I opened for the first time the Software Center and I saw hundreds of free and open source software will that I could easily install without cracking will remain in me.
 That feeling of freedom will mark me forever and will define my future career as an Information System Engineer.